costoffreedom/costoffreedom-book/book/architectonics-of-power/image-identity-attribution-authorship.md

 <p>We are not so ignorant as to say that a photograph will steal our
 soul, and yet we are dimly aware of a danger in pictures of our faces or bodies, as if something can be taken from us, and get away, to who knows what end.
-We know there could be a "cost" to each photograph that is taken.</p>
+We know there could be a “cost” to each photograph that is taken.</p>

 <p>Photography did not always enjoy the protections of copyright.
 The